| INFORMATION for the CSASongwriting Retreat(FAQ, REVIEWS, and Registration info below)

 sleep up to 3 people, so you'll likely have room mates.
 The beds are

 comfortable.
 Each bedroom has its own thermostat.
-(Note -- the larger retreat hiouse, which we will be using, has bunk beds)
+(Note -- the larger retreat hiouse, which we will be using, has bunk beds) The beds are made up with a fitted bottom sheet, a blanket and a pillow

 and pillow case.
 You'll need to bring your own top sheet, and any other